-Here’s our guide to where to recycle, donate, and sell your work clothes:
+Here’s our guide to where to recycle your work clothes, as well as donate and sell them!

 - As we recently noted, this post on refashionNYC and this piece on clothing recycling in North Carolina can give you a good idea of what to Google to find a similar clothing recycling program in your area.